The initial ideal of generic sequences and Fr\"{o}berg's Conjecture: Application for Fr o berg's Conjecture

-\end{proof} \textbf{Acknowledgements} 0.5cm I thank my advisor Maria Evelina Rossi for suggesting the problem and for providing helpful suggestions throughout the preparation of this manuscript.
+\textbf{Acknowledgements} I thank my advisor Maria Evelina Rossi for suggesting the problem and for providing helpful suggestions throughout the preparation of this manuscript.
 I am also grateful to the department of Mathematics of Genova University for supporting my PhD program.
-The main algorithm that I used in this paper is the incremental method from \cite{GGV} and \cite{JS}.
-So, I also wish to thank Gao, Guan, Volny and Capaverde for providing this effective approach.
+I also thank Lisa Nicklasson for her helpful comments which brought me to clarify some issues on Theorem \ref{Partial FB} and contained in Remark \ref{Remark Lisa}.
+I would like to thank the referees for their comments which have improved the presentation of this final version.